 - a) The European Telecommunications Standards Institute ETSI launched an industry specification for Mobile Edge Computing (MEC) in Sept 2014.
 This group is developing a system architecture and standardising a number of APIs for essentially mobile edge cloud computing.
-See [5] for the main site and [9] for their wiki. - b) A team at Carnegie Mellon University (CMU) has developed Cloudlets.
-As stated in [11] a cloudlet represents the middle tier of a 3-tier hierarchy: 'mobile device cloudlet cloud.
+See [6] for the main site and [10] for their wiki. - b) A team at Carnegie Mellon University (CMU) has developed Cloudlets.
+As stated in [12] a cloudlet represents the middle tier of a 3-tier hierarchy: 'mobile device cloudlet cloud.
 A cloudlet can be viewed as a "data center in a box" whose goal is to "bring the cloud closer".
-CMU have pioneered particular research in this space and implemented various mechanisms as open source code which is e.g. available at [12].
-Recent publications that underpin the usefulness of cloudlets are [13] and [14].
-An in-depth technical introduction is available in [16]. - c) Microsoft Research, with Victor Bahl, has socialised the concept of micro datacentre as an extension of today's hyperscale cloud datacentres (as Microsoft Azure) in order to meet new application demands like lower latency and new demands related to devices (e.g. lower battery consumption).
-For an interview with Bahl, see [17] and for a presentation about micro datacentres see [18].
+CMU have pioneered particular research in this space and implemented various mechanisms as open source code which is e.g. available at [13].
+Recent publications that underpin the usefulness of cloudlets are [14] and [15].
+An in-depth technical introduction is available in [17].
+The foundation paper for Cloudlets [1], with more than 1000 citations, stems from 2009 and predates the introduction of the term Fog Computing [2] by about three years. - c) Microsoft Research, with Victor Bahl, has socialised the concept of micro datacentre as an extension of today's hyperscale cloud datacentres (as Microsoft Azure) in order to meet new application demands like lower latency and new demands related to devices (e.g. lower battery consumption).
+For an interview with Bahl, see [20] and for a presentation about micro datacentres see [21].